GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 Transitioning from merely identifying these pieces to understanding how they fit together is where data scopes come into play.

-Data Scopes: Assembling the Puzzle #
+Assembling the Puzzle

 Thus, while the data structure provides the pieces, data scopes dictate the assembly process, acting as filters, letting you choose specific pieces to analyse.